-Chris Domaleski is a nationally-recognized leader in the design, implementation, and evaluation of assessment and accountability systems.
-Chris uses his extensive background in psychometrics and policy to advise education leaders in making sense of complex technical problems, and identifies real-world solutions to improve practice.
-Current interests and projects include designing innovative accountability systems that more fully incentivize and measure school quality, developing models for comprehensive assessment systems to support multiple purposes and uses, improving assessment design and practice for students with significant cognitive disabilities, and evaluating the effectiveness and impact of education policy.
+Chris Domaleski is the executive director of the Center for Assessment and a nationally recognized leader in the design, implementation, and evaluation of assessment and accountability systems.
+He uses his extensive background in psychometrics, research methods, and educational policy to advise education leaders in making sense of complex technical problems to identify real-world solutions to improve practice.
+Current interests and projects include designing more innovative statewide school and district accountability systems, developing models for more balanced and coherent assessment systems, improving assessment design and practice for students with significant cognitive disabilities, and evaluating the effectiveness and impact of education policy.

-As Associate Director, Chris Domaleski partners with Executive Director Scott Marion to manage the operations of the Center.
+As executive director, Chris Domaleski partners with Associate Directors Juan D’Brot and Carla Evans to manage the operations of the Center.
 He also plays an active role as a consultant to multiple states supporting the development, implementation, and evaluation of assessment and accountability systems.

-He serves on several state technical advisory committees; is the coordinator of the Council of Chief State School Officers (CCSSO) State Collaborative on Accountability Systems and Reporting; and regularly provides technical support to a variety of agencies, organizations, and policy-makers at the state and national level.
+Chris serves on multiple state assessment technical advisory committees, is the co-coordinator for the Council of Chief State School Officers’ (CCSSO) State Collaborative on Accountability Systems and Reporting, and regularly provides technical support to a variety of agencies, organizations, and policymakers at the state and national level.

 Recent and Relevant Publications